Mid-level 6 min · March 06, 2026

 Fix

-remember the mantra — DELETE removes rows carefully, TRUNCATE nukes the data but keeps the table, DROP destroys everything.
+Remember the mantra: DELETE removes rows carefully, TRUNCATE nukes the data but keeps the table, DROP destroys everything.

-Thinking more indexes always means better performance — Candidates index every column 'to be safe' and then wonder why their INSERT-heavy app slows to a crawl.
+Candidates index every column 'to be safe' and then wonder why their INSERT-heavy app slows to a crawl.
 Every index must be updated on every write.
 A table with 10 indexes on a write-heavy workload can be 10x slower on inserts than the same table with 1 index.
-Fix: only add indexes for columns that appear in your actual WHERE, JOIN ON, and ORDER BY clauses, and benchmark before and after.

 Fix

-only add indexes for columns that appear in your actual WHERE, JOIN ON, and ORDER BY clauses, and benchmark before and after.
+Only add indexes for columns that appear in your actual WHERE, JOIN ON, and ORDER BY clauses, and benchmark before and after.

-Misdefining a transaction as 'a single SQL statement' — This is wrong and interviewers know it.
+This is wrong and interviewers know it.
 A transaction is a logical unit of work that can contain multiple statements, all of which succeed or fail together.
-A single statement can be its own transaction (auto-commit), but the defining characteristic is the ACID guarantee around a group of operations, not the statement count.
-Fix: define a transaction by its ACID properties, not by its size.
+A single statement can be its own transaction (auto-commit), but the defining characteristic is the ACID guarantee around a group of operations.

 Fix

-define a transaction by its ACID properties, not by its size.
+Define a transaction by its ACID properties, not by its size.

 Interview Questions on This Topic

-• QLeetCode Hard (SQL): Find the 'Top 3 Salaries' per Department using a window function.
+LeetCode Hard (SQL): Find the 'Top 3 Salaries' per Department using a window function.
 If two employees share the same salary, they should both be included in the ranking.
 (Testing: DENSE_RANK() vs RANK()).

 Frequently Asked Questions